kashperova/airbus-ship-detection/README.md

 ![inference.png](screenshots%2Finference.png)

+I run inference script on images that weren't located in train/validation datasets.
+As you can see, the model doesn't work well on images that it hasn't seen.
+I came to the conclusion that the model is still overtrained, and a good balance should be found between images with and without ships.
+And also I need to improve the data augmentation pipeline, add noise so that the model does not retrain on the same landscape (I noticed that the color of the water affected the quality of the final segmentation of my model).

 ## Other ways for solving / improving accuracy

 When I started doing exploratory data analysis, I realized that ships in segmentation masks